optimisme/Swift-WGPU-HelloWorld/README.md

 ## How to run the example

-Simple triangle:
+Simple triangle (WgpuTriangle):
 ```bash
 ./buildTriangle.sh
 ```

-Two triangles filled with one texture from a Cairo drawing:
+Two triangles filled with one texture from a Cairo drawing (WgpuCairo):
 ```bash
 ./buildCairo.sh
 ```